-Children often like to bring favorite toys/items to school.
+Children often like to bring their favorite toys/items to school.
 Please do not send your child to school with electronic devices or other expensive items as there is always the possibility of things being lost or broken.
 Each teacher has her own policy regarding toys in the classroom.
 You will learn about her specific guidelines at Back to School Night.

-Starting the School Year- Review Emergency Contacts on the Parent Portal It is important to review your emergency contacts in mid- August prior to accessing your child's class placement at the end of the month.
+Starting the School Year- Review Emergency Contacts on the Parent Portal

+It is important to review your emergency contacts in mid- August prior to accessing your child's class placement at the end of the month.
+Please update this information throughout the school year whenever phone numbers or emails change or your child gets a new caregiver.